Nov 14, 2023 | 7 min read

 authorizations: one installation that can see the event, not the whole listevent_context: the handle you pass toapps.event.authorizations.listis_ext_shared_channel: whether this happened in an externally shared channelcontext_team_id: the workspace context Slack used for delivery

-The delivered event is not "the event for one workspace."
-It is "one delivery of an event that may be visible to more than one installation."
+The shift that helped: stop reading the delivered event as "the event for one workspace" and start reading it as one delivery that may be visible to more than one installation.

 The Docs Are Slightly Inconsistent

 The Slack Connect guide still refers to authorized_users in a few places.
 The current Events API envelope uses authorizations instead.
-The underlying idea is the same, but the practical implementation path today is:
+Same underlying idea, but the practical path today is:

 - read the single delivered